FreshAirTonight/af2complex/example/README.md

 It is recommended to use a computer with a modern GPU (e.g., Nvidia RTX, V100, A100) to test these examples because of fast result turnaround within minutes, except for Example 4 (which takes about 35 minutes on an A100 machine).
 But with patience you should be able to complete these examples on a modern CPU computer as well.

 Before running these examples, please ensure that correct environment for AF2Complex has been properly set up.
 To do so, use a text editor to open an example shell script, and modify it accordingly.
-As instructed in the script, you must provide the correct conda environment of AlphaFold, if not already loaded; and provide the correct path to the weight parameter files of AlphaFold 2 neural network models.
-In AF's releases, these model parameters are named as `params_model_x_ptm.npz` (AF version 2.0.x), `params_model_x_multimer.npz` (AF version 2.1.x), and `params_model_x_multimer_v2.npz` (AF version 2.2.x).
-In the examples below, we employ two sets of parameters released in AF v2.0 and v2.2.
+As instructed in the script, you must provide the correct conda environment of AlphaFold, if not already loaded; and provide the correct path to the weight parameter files of [AlphaFold 2 neural network models](https://storage.googleapis.com/alphafold/alphafold_params_2022-12-06.tar).
+In AF's releases, these model parameters are named as `params_model_x_ptm.npz` (AF version 2.0.x), `params_model_x_multimer.npz` (AF version 2.1.x), `params_model_x_multimer_v2.npz` (AF version 2.2.x), and `params_model_x_multimer_v3.npz` (AF version 2.3.x).
+In the examples below, we employ two sets of parameters released in AF v2.0 and v2.3.

 ### Example 1
-Predicting the structure of a heterodimer (H1065) using two AF-Multimer v2 DL models.
+Predicting the structure of a heterodimer (H1065) using two AF-Multimer DL models.
 In this example, the target is composed of two monomers (T1065s1 and T1065s2).
-AF2Complex first retrieves the input features of each monomer under the subdirectory `af2c_fea`, then pairs their MSAs using the MSA pairing option `all`.
+AF2Complex first retrieves the input features of each monomer under the sub-directory `af2c_fea`, then pairs their MSAs using the MSA pairing option `all`.
 The example has two files,

 - `example1.sh` The shell script to run AF2Complex model inference.
 - `targets/example1.lst` The list file that defines the stoichiometry of the target.